jbreeden/mruby-glib/README.md

 *+1 Glib*

 In general `mruby-glib` has a fuller API than `mruby-apr`.
-Nearly everything in `mruby-apr` has been ported to `mruby-glib` - with the exception of the various socket classes and `File::Stat`.
-In most cases the ported versions support more standard library features (especially the `File` class).
-The IO model in `mruby-glib` is cleaner, as is the source code in general. (`mruby-apr` was initially generated from an early version of [mruby-bindings](https://github.com/jbreeden/mruby-bindings)... it was pretty ugly.)
+Nearly everything in `mruby-apr` has been ported to `mruby-glib` - with the exception of the socket classes and `File::Stat`.
+In most cases the ported versions support more standard library features.
+The IO implementation in `mruby-glib` is cleaner, as is the source code in general. (`mruby-apr` was initially generated from an early version of [mruby-bindings](https://github.com/jbreeden/mruby-bindings)... it was pretty ugly.)

 *+1 APR*

 That said, `mruby-apr` does not require linking to LGPL code, and it easier to distribute as a single executable.

-*+1, for both*
+*+1 for both*

 Both libraries will give you familiar file, directory, and environment access methods.
 Both can spawn processes.
 Both are cross platform.
 Both have a quick CRuby compatible `Dir.glob` implementations.
 Both are free :)